aucloud/.github/profile/README.md

 ## Welcome to AUCloud

-AUCloud is a Sovereign Cloud provider o Australian Government, Critical National Industry and security conscious enterprise communities.
+AUCloud is a Sovereign Cloud provider to the Australian Government, Critical National Industry and security conscious enterprise communities.
 Our community includes Federal, State and Local Governments and CNI organisations such as telecommunications, electricity, energy, financial services and similar utility providers as outlined in the Security Legislation Amendment (Critical Infrastructure) Bill 2020.

 ### Open Source at AUCloud